Part 3: Deep Dive - Spark Window Functions

 In the previous post, we briefly alluded about AggregateProcessor without going into the depth.
 In this part, we will focus on its implementation details.

-To set things up, an AggregateProcessor is a entity that facilitates in computation of an aggregate operation, like SUM, RANK, etc. In order to ensure high efficiency in a scalable system like Spark, this aggregation process sacrifices immutability, a fundamental concept in the Scala language.
-AggregateProcessor leverages mutable entities to achieve optimal performance, and three most prominent entities leveraged by AggregateProcessor are - SpecificInternalRow, MutableProjection and JoinedRow.
-We should spent some time understanding them first.
+To set things up, an AggregateProcessor is a component that facilitates in computing aggregate operation, like SUM, RANK, etc. In order to ensure high efficiency in a scalable system like Spark, this aggregation process sacrifices immutability, a fundamental concept in the Scala language.
+AggregateProcessor uses mutable classes to achieve optimal performance, and these classes are,

 SpecificInternalRow